Louis Belleau, M.A. — Founding Researcher, Psygaia

 You might recognize yourself

-The person in the wake of a spiritual opening
+The person in the wake of a psychedelic or spiritual experience

-Often symptoms of a deeper relational disconnection — from the body, from community, from meaning, from the living world.
+Often symptoms of a deeper disconnection: from the body, from meaning, from the living world.
 You are not broken.
-You are responding, often intelligently, to conditions that were never designed for a human being.
 I work with the whole context, not the diagnosis.

 If you are unable to find the truth right where you are, where else do you expect to find it?